Related publications

 If you watch television without a valid TV licence, you may be prosecuted.
 Contact TV Licensing and ask them to help you work out the best way for you to pay.
 TV Licensing has more information about what to do if you're struggling to pay.

-Scammers sometimes target TV licensing customers.
+Scammers sometimes target TV Licensing customers.
 They may call you or send letters, emails or texts telling you that:

 Scams can be very convincing.
 TV Licensing has advice on how to spot and report a TV licence scam.